gboeing/osmnx/docs/installation.rst

 To upgrade OSMnx to a newer release, remove the conda environment you created and then create a new one again, as above.
 Don't just run "conda update" or you could get package conflicts.

-You can equivalently use mamba as a drop-in replacement for conda.
+Alternatively, you can use mamba as a drop-in replacement for conda.

 Docker
 ------

-You can run OSMnx + Jupyter directly with the official OSMnx `Docker`_ image.
+You can run OSMnx + JupyterLab directly from the official OSMnx `Docker`_ image.

 Pip
 ---

 If you already have all of its dependencies installed and tested on your system, you can install OSMnx with `pip`_.

 The OSMnx package is pure Python and its installation alone is thus trivially simple.
 However, OSMnx depends on other packages which themselves may rely on other tricky dependencies or C extensions.
 Installing these dependencies with pip can be complicated depending on your system's configuration.
-Conda makes the complete installation seamless: if you don't know exactly what you're doing, just use conda as described above.
+Conda makes the complete installation easy: if you don't know exactly what you're doing, just use conda as described above.

 .. _conda: https://conda.io/
 .. _Docker: https://hub.docker.com/r/gboeing/osmnx